xoxzo/din-action-server-demo/README.md

 Assume you subscribe a DIN and set action url for the DIN phone number, when your number get a call, XOXZO cloud will call the action url with the HTTP GET request.
 This GET request has two parameters, `recipient` and `caller`.
+For details about DIN, please refer [this page.](http://docs.xoxzo.com/en/din.html)

 In response to this request, the action server must return the action that you want XOXZO cloud to take, playback, transfer or say.
 Action is in the plain text.